hpowell20/cs2063-master/Winter2022/labs/kotlin/LabExam/README.md

 **You must not communicate with others (in person or online) during the exam.**

-# Summer Olympics Host Games app
+# Winter Olympics Host Games app

-This year the latest installment of the [Summer Olympic Games](https://en.wikipedia.org/wiki/Summer_Olympic_Games) are being held in Tokyo, Japan.
+This year the latest installment of the [Winter Olympic Games](https://en.wikipedia.org/wiki/Winter_Olympic_Games) was held in Beijing, China.
 We will celebrate this occasion by building an app that displays information about all of the summer games that have taken place in the past.

 This app will consist of two activities.
 The main activity will include a `RecyclerView` where the items are the Olympiad number and host city name along with checkboxes that the user can check when they have seen an item.